-Jam Sandwich Cookies are my favorite cookies ever!
-It is a buttery cut out cookie filled with strawberry preserves and a lemony glaze which I think puts it over the top!
+Jam Sandwich Cookies would make a wonderful addition to your holiday cookie platter.
+It is a buttery cut out cookie sandwich filled with strawberry preserves and a lemony glaze which I think puts it over the top!

 Jam Sandwich CookiesPrint This

-- 1 1/2 stick salted butter, at room temperature
+- 1 ½ sticks salted or unsalted butter, at room temperature

 - 1 large egg

 - 2 ¾ cups all purpose flour

 - Strawberry jam or preserves for filling

 Preheat your oven to 375 degrees

 Beat the butter with an electric mixer on medium speed until it is fluffy.
 You can use either a hand mixer and a large bowl or place the butter into the bowl of a stand mixer with a paddle attachment.

 Add the sugar and mix well on low speed, scraping down the sides of the bowl to make sure it fully combines with the butter.

 Add the egg and vanilla extract.
 Mix them in well.